Munich Security Conference: Afghan peace deal 'closer than ever' | DW | 14.02.2020

 "Both sides have agreed on the same deal that they had almost finalized in September 2019," Sami Yusufzai, a London-based Afghan journalist and an expert on the Taliban, told DW.

-"But the Taliban are demanding that the peace deal be signed right after the successful implementation of a 7-day reduction of violence," he added.
+"But the Taliban are demanding that the peace deal be signed right after the successful implementation of a seven-day reduction of violence," he added.

 Read more: Afghanistan: Is 'Islamic State' taking advantage of US-Taliban peace talks?